Ayisha McMillan Cravotta

 Audrey Ipapo Baran graduated Magna cum Laude from the University of North Carolina at Charlotte with a BA in Dance in 2003.
-Since then she has danced with the KINETYX Dance Ensemble, Queen City Jazz Company, Kim Robards Dance, project Incite, and EE Motion.
+Since then she has danced with the KINETYX Dance Ensemble, Queen City Jazz Company, Kim Robards Dance, project Incite and EE Motion.
 In addition to the School of NCDT, Audrey teaches at Open Door Studios and Sullivan Dance Centre, and is an Adjunct Lecturer in Dance at UNC Charlotte.
 She has performed several times in the Charlotte Dance Festival and the North Carolina Dance Festival, and also at Piccolo Spoleto.
-Mrs. Baran has presented work in the NCDF Charlotte concert (2011) and NCDF Audience Choice Show (2012), and her choreography has received recognition at the CDF's Charlotte Emerging Dance Awards three times.
+Audrey has presented work in the NCDF Charlotte concert (2011) and NCDF Audience Choice Show (2012), and her choreography has received recognition at the CDF's Charlotte Emerging Dance Awards three times.
 In 2012 she founded Baran Dance, a Contemporary dance company which seeks to make dance more accessible and inspiring in the Charlotte area.
 Audrey is also a Registered Yoga Teacher, and continues to share her love of movement and mindfulness throughout the Queen City and North Carolina.
-Mrs. Baran is honored and excited to be a part of the faculty at the School of NCDT!
+Audrey is honored and excited to be a part of the faculty!

 Mark Diamond has choreographed and taught in Europe, Japan and the US since retiring from the Hamburg Staatsoper in Germany in 1983.
 He has choreographed more than 30 ballets for North Carolina Dance Theatre and is program director for NC Dance Theatre 2.
 In the summer he serves as associate artistic director and resident choreographer for Jean-Pierre Bonnefoux at the Chautauqua Institution.
 Before joining Dance Theatre, Diamond was resident choreographer for the Cincinnati Opera, founded Ballet Artists Cincinnati, and received grants from the Ohio Arts Council, the New England Foundation for the Arts and others.
 Diamond was a principal dancer with the Milwaukee Ballet Company, danced with Pittsburgh Ballet Theatre and the Tamburitzans Slavic Folk ensemble.
 He trained with Edward Caton and attended Duquesne University and Point Park College (BA), where he studied music, history and dance.